streamlit/docs/content/kb/tutorials/deploy/docker.md

 ## Create a Dockerfile

 Docker builds images by reading the instructions from a `Dockerfile`.
 A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image.
-Click [here](https://docs.docker.com/engine/reference/builder/) to learn more.
+Learn more in the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
 The [docker build](https://docs.docker.com/engine/reference/commandline/build/) command builds an image from a `Dockerfile`.
 The [docker run](https://docs.docker.com/engine/reference/commandline/run/) command first creates a container over the specified image, and then starts it using the specified command.

 Here's an example `Dockerfile` that you can add to the root of your directory. i.e. in `app/`